Xunnamius/symbiote/docs/src/commands/project/renovate/variables/renovationTasks.md

 Use --skip-asset-paths to further narrow which files are regenerated.
 The parameter accepts regular expressions that are matched against the paths to be written out.
 Any paths matching one of the aforesaid regular expressions will have their contents discarded instead of written out.

 This renovation attempts to import the "import-aliases.mjs" file if it exists at the root of the project.
 Use this file to provide additional \`RawAliasMapping\[\]\`s to include when regenerating files defining the project's import aliases.
-See the xscripts wiki documentation for further details.
+See the symbiote wiki documentation for further details.

-When renovating Markdown files with templates divided into replacer regions via the magic comments "$\{string\}" and "\<!-- xscripts-template-region-end --\>", this command will perform so-called "regional replacements" where only the content between the "start" and "end" comments will be modified.
+When renovating Markdown files with templates divided into replacer regions via the magic comments "$\{string\}" and "\<!-- symbiote-template-region-end --\>", this command will perform so-called "regional replacements" where only the content between the "start" and "end" comments will be modified.
 Regions without matching ids are ignored.

 When regional replacements are performed, matching non-numeric reference definitions will be overwritten respectively, and new definitions will be appended.
 However, when attempting to renovate a Markdown file and either (1) it does not have replacer regions when its corresponding template contains replacer regions or (2) --force is used, the entire file will be overwritten instead.

 Note that only certain Markdown files support regional replacements.
-See the xscripts wiki documentation for more details.
+See the symbiote wiki documentation for more details.

 After invoking this renovation, you should use your IDE's diff tools to compare and contrast the latest best practices with the project's current configuration setup.

-This renovation should be re-run each time a package is added to, or removed from, a xscripts-compliant monorepo but should NEVER be run in a CI environment or anywhere logs can be viewed publicly.
+This renovation should be re-run each time a package is added to, or removed from, a symbiote-compliant monorepo but should NEVER be run in a CI environment or anywhere logs can be viewed publicly.

-See the xscripts wiki documentation for more details on this command and all available assets.
+See the symbiote wiki documentation for more details on this command and all available assets.
 \`

 #### regenerate-assets.requiresForce